 - (1) These amounts represent distributions under the Company's profit sharing program as further described in the CD&A section contained herein.
-Amounts paid to the CEO are reported separately as non-equity incentive plan compensation due to the fact the payments are based on pre-determined targets which are communicated to the CEO prior to the performance period, the outcome of which is uncertain at the time the targets are made. - (2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock awards and RSUs granted in fiscal 2018, fiscal 2017, and fiscal 2016.
+Amounts paid to the CEO are reported separately as non-equity incentive plan compensation due to the fact the payments are based on pre-determined, objective targets which are communicated to the CEO prior to the performance period, the outcome of which is uncertain at the time the targets are made. - (2) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for restricted stock awards granted in fiscal 2019, fiscal 2018, and fiscal 2017.
 These amounts do not represent the actual amounts paid to or realized by the named executive officer for these awards.
-In fiscal 2016, the grants consisted of time-based restricted stock granted based on a three-year lookback performance period, which vested at a rate of one-third per year beginning on the first anniversary of the grant date.
-Fiscal 2017 and 2018 grants consisted of 40% time-based restricted stock (in the case of Messrs.
-Brunngraber, Appelbaum, Campbell, Cavellier and Langfitt) or RSUs (in the case of Mr. Mathias), which vest in total on the third anniversary of the grant date, and 60% performance-based restricted stock that will be earned based on three-year EPS growth and average ROE goals.
-The fiscal 2017 performance-based grants are based on the goals for fiscal 2017, 2018 and 2019 and the fiscal 2018 performance-based grants are based on the goals for fiscal 2018, 2019 and 2020, as discussed in the CD&A. The reported grant date fair value of the fiscal 2017 and 2018 awards assume that the performance-based restricted stock will be earned at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 11 to the Company's consolidated financial statements filed as part of its Annual Report on

-Form 10-K for the year ended December 31, 2018 for a discussion of the assumptions used in the valuation of awards.
-The grant date fair value of the performance-based restricted stock awards granted in 2017 and 2018, respectively, for each named executive officer assuming that the maximum level of performance conditions is achieved is as follows: Mr. Brunngraber - \$663,691 and \$691,893; Mr. Appelbaum - \$172,568 and \$177,646; Mr. Campbell - \$136,752 and \$143,041; Mr.Langfitt - \$156,288 and \$161,292; and Mr. Mathias - \$180,205 and \$184,557.
-The grant date fair value of the performance-based restricted stock awards granted in 2018 assuming that the maximum level of performance conditions is achieved for Mr. Cavellier is \$155,383.
-The reported values take into consideration dividends paid on awards granted.

-- (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
-Mr. Campbell's aggregate change in actuarial present value of accumulated benefits was a decrease in the amount of \$22,410.
-See Note 10 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for a complete description of the material assumptions applied in quantifying the present value of accumulated benefits. - (4) Consists of the Company's incremental cost on perquisite benefits, dividends paid on restricted stock awards, and the Company's matching contributions paid to the Company's 401(k) Plan on behalf of each executive.
-Perquisite benefits provided in 2018 also consist of an allowance for personal automobile usage for all named executive officers hired before January 1, 2017, relocation expense for Mr. Cavellier, and club membership allowances for Mr. Brunngraber and Mr. Mathias.
-Mr. Cavellier's relocation expenses totaled \$136,062, which includes \$44,814 for tax reimbursements.
-Mr. Brunngraber's club memberships totaled \$95,000, including a one-time payment of \$80,000 related to an initial membership fee which does not include tax reimbursement.
+Fiscal 2017, 2018, and 2019 grants consisted of 40% time-based restricted stock, which vest in total on the third anniversary of the grant date, and 60% performance-based restricted stock that will be earned based on three-year EPS growth and average ROE goals.
+The fiscal 2017 performance-based grants are based on the goals for fiscal 2017, 2018 and 2019; the fiscal 2018 performance-based grants are based on the goals for fiscal 2018, 2019 and 2020; and the fiscal 2019 performance-based grants are based on the goals for fiscal 2019, 2020 and 2021, as discussed in the CD&A. The reported grant date fair value of the fiscal 2017, 2018 and 2019 awards assume that the performance-based restricted stock will be earned at the target achievement level per the instructions to Item 402(c) of Regulation S-K. See Note 11 to the Company's consolidated financial statements filed as part of its Annual Report on Form 10-K for the year ended December 31, 2019 for a discussion of the assumptions used in the valuation of awards.
+The grant date fair value of the performance-based restricted stock awards granted in 2017, 2018, and 2019, respectively, for each named executive officer assuming that the maximum level of performance conditions is achieved is as follows: Mr. Brunngraber -\$663,691, \$691,893 and \$720,003; Mr. Appelbaum - \$172,568, \$177,646 and \$183,351; Mr. Campbell - \$136,752, \$143,041, and \$149,921; and Mr. Langfitt - \$156,288, \$161,292 and \$166,955.
+The grant date fair value of the performance-based restricted stock awards granted in 2018 and 2019, respectively, in the case of Mr. Cavellier and 2019 in the case of Mr. Erdbruegger assuming that the maximum level of performance conditions is achieved is \$155,383 and \$157,530 and \$170,097. - (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
+Mr. Campbell's 2018 aggregate change in actuarial present value of accumulated benefits was a decrease in the amount of \$22,410.
+See Note 10 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 for a complete description of the material assumptions applied in quantifying the present value of accumulated benefits. - (4) Consists of the Company's incremental cost on perquisite benefits, dividends paid on time-based restricted stock awards, and the Company's matching contributions paid to the Company's 401(k) Plan on behalf of each executive.
+Perquisite benefits also consist of an allowance for personal automobile usage for all named executive officers hired before January 1, 2017 and a club membership allowance for Mr. Brunngraber.